Detecting Sparse Cointegration: Introduction

+A primary challenge in this high-dimensional sparse context is the selection of a manageable set of candidate covariates that may form a cointegrating relationship.
+To address this, our first step employs the adaptive lasso (least absolute shrinkage and selection operator).
+This method is chosen for its ability to produce parsimonious models while delivering consistent estimates of cointegrating relationships.
+As we show theoretically and empirically, the adaptive lasso can achieve model selection consistency under favorable conditions or the weaker sure-screening property, and yields super-consistent estimators for non-zero slope coefficients, though these ideal properties may not hold universally when regressors themselves are cointegrated.

-A second challenge is to establish whether the residuals obtained from this adaptive LASSO based procedure are I(1) or I(0).
+The second critical challenge lies in robustly determining whether the residuals from the relationship estimated in the first step are stationary (I(0)), indicating cointegration, or nonstationary (I(1)), implying a spurious regression.
 Although one may be inclined to invoke existing techniques such as ADF type unit root tests (Engle and Granger (1987), Engle and Yoo (1987), Phillips and Ouliaris (1990)) or KPSS type stationarity tests (Kwiatowski et al. (1992), Shin (1994)), both of these face limitations that tend to amplify in high dimensional contexts (e.g., non-standard limiting distributions that depend on the number of fitted covariates requiring model specific tabulations).
+In addition and as we show in the sequel, under no-cointegration, the adaptive lasso may spuriously select a non-sparse set of predictors (possibly all), making traditional testing based approaches conceptually difficult to design and implement.
 In this paper we depart from these testing based methods and propose an information-theoretic approach that avoids reliance on asymptotic distribution-based inferences.
+Crucially, we demonstrate that this residual-based inference remains valid even when variable selection is imperfect as it will typically be the case when the right-hand side covariates are cointegrated themselves.
 An important additional advantage of such an approach is its robustness to phenomena such as endogeneity and serial correlation while also being immune to the the number of fitted covariates.
-The viewing of inferences about stationarity and non-stationarity as a model selection problem has been explored in the context of unit-root detection in Phillips and Ploberger (1996), Phillips (2008) among others and in the context of vector error correction models in Gonzalo and Pitarakis (1998). \\
+The viewing of inferences about stationarity and non-stationarity as a model selection problem has been explored in the context of unit-root detection in Phillips and Ploberger (1996), Phillips (2008) among others and in the context of vector error correction models in Gonzalo and Pitarakis (1998).